NCKU-2025-ORA-TeamC/Deep-Reinforcement-Learning-for-PM-of-Repairable-Machines-in-a-Flow-Line-System-Simulation-Study-/README.md

 This study is explicitly designed as a controlled comparison between two scenarios with different system complexity, aiming to identify when and why deep reinforcement learning becomes necessary for preventive maintenance (PM) decisions.

 Rather than evaluating a single system in isolation, we construct two scenarios that share the same modeling philosophy but differ in structural and stochastic characteristics.
-This allows us to isolate the effect of system complexity on policy learning and performance.
+This allows us to isolate the effect of system complexity on policy learning and performance, as well as measure the added value from training reinforcement learning model for different levels of complexity.

 ### Scenario A: Simple Flow-Line System (Benchmark Scenario)

 - One buffer and one machine stage
 - Single machine
 - Deterministic production capacity
 - Linear age-dependent failure probability
 - Minimal buffer interaction (no upstream/downstream propagation)

 This scenario serves as a benchmark.
 Its purpose is not to maximize RL performance, but to verify whether the DDQN can learn intuitive PM behavior comparable to classical age-based or threshold-based policies.